HelTecAutomation/HeltecDocs/doc/gateway/ht-m00s/source/quick_start.md

  - After the configuration is completed, the device indicator light is always blue and cannot be connected to the network.

-   Solution: Please check whether the power supply of the equipment is sufficient, Especially if you have used a USB adapter.
+   Solution: Please check whether the power supply of the equipment is sufficient, Especially if you have used a USB adapter; Check that the Wi-Fi SSID and password are correct.